|

 Why

 are our customers getting upset?
 What do customers want?
-What made this
+What made

-regain customers confidence and loyalty.
+we can regain customers confidence and loyalty.
 Each time we are presented

 with a customer challenge, we have the ability to strengthen or destroy